Outstanding Early Investigator Award

 - A copy of the published article.
 If an article is in press at the time of application, a copy of the written notification of the article’s acceptance for publication must also be included

 - The name of a senior investigator providing the letter of recommendation.
-The senior investigator does not need to be an author on the article but should be familiar with the candidate’s role on the research project
+The senior investigator does not need to be an author on the article but should be familiar with the candidate’s role on the research described in the article

 - Senior investigator letter of recommendation precisely describing the role of the applicant in the 1) design, 2) execution, 3) analysis and 4) writing of the article